-Premarital and post-marital agreements have not always been permissible in Texas.
-Both spouses and persons intending to marry were prohibited from entering into agreements for the purpose of converting the character of income or community property into separate property.
+A. HISTORICAL BACKGROUND.
+Premarital and post-marital agreements have not always been permitted in Texas.
+Formerly, both spouses and persons intending to marry were prohibited from entering into agreements for the purpose of converting the character of income or community property into separate property.
 Williams v.
 Williams, 569 S.W.
 2d 867, 870 (Tex.
 1978.)
 Such agreements were considered void as against public policy.

-However, in 1948 art.
+In 1948 art.
 XVI, §15 of the Texas Constitution was amended in order to allow spouses to partition community property then in existence.
 Winger v.
 Pianka, 831 S.W.
 2d 853, 854 (Tex.
-App.-Austin 1992, writ denied.)
-This amendment did not permit spouses (or persons about to marry) to partition property to be acquired in the future.
-In Williams (i), the Texas Supreme Court held a premarital agreement that purported to partition after-acquired property to be void as against public policy.
+App.-Austin 1992, writ denied).
+However, this amendment did not permit spouses (or persons about to marry) to partition property to be acquired in the future.
+In Williams, the Texas Supreme Court held a premarital agreement that purported to partition after-acquired property to be void as against public policy.
 Williams at 870.